VipanchiKatthula/academic-kickstart/content/post/Mapper-Reducer-Implementation/index.md

   out_queue.put(keyval)
 ```

 ### Sorting Function
+As we have two lists of separate key-value pairs after the split function, now we define sortging function to handle both the lists.
+We  take two inputs and return only one output which which contains the sorted list of word key value pairs.
 ```
 def sortedlists(list1,list2):
   out = list1 + list2             #Appending the two input lists into a single list